istio/istio.io/content/en/blog/2021/ncc-security-assessment/index.md

 keywords: [istio,security,audit,ncc,assessment]
 ---

-Istio service mesh has gained wide production adoption across a wide variety of industries.
+The Istio service mesh has gained wide production adoption across a wide variety of industries.
 The success of the project, and its critical usage for enforcing key security policies in infrastructure warranted an open and neutral assessment of the security risks associated with the project.